Journey (Yeng Constantino album): Singles

-Just Like for her previous album, Most of Constantino's Singles from the Journey Album were used as theme songs for ABS-CBN's Teleserye & Movie Outfit.
+Just like her previous album, most of the singles from the Journey album were used as theme songs for ABS-CBN's teleserye (television series) and movie outfit.

 Chart performance

 "Journey", had debuted at No. 14 on March 15, 2008 and peaked at No. 8 by the end of the month.
 It stayed for three months in the Top 20 Albums of 2008.